'What was their sacrifice for?': Devastation for female Afghan students stripped of education – KION546

 Other foreign officials and leaders issued similar statements, including the British Prime Minister Rishi Sunak, US State Department spokesperson Ned Price, and US Ambassador to Afghanistan Karen Decker.

-The foreign ministries of France, Germany, Pakistan, Qatar, Saudi Arabia criticized the decision as well.
+The foreign ministries of France, Germany, Pakistan, Qatar, and Saudi Arabia criticized the decision as well.

 “Preventing half of the population from contributing meaningfully to society and the economy will have a devastating impact on the whole country,” said the UN mission in Afghanistan in a statement.